sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

        ; using the authorities longest-term identity keys. voters : [ + VoterCert ],

+       ; A division of exit ports into "classes" of ports.
+       port-classes: PortClasses,

        ; As in client-versions from dir-spec.txt
        ? recommend-versions: [ * tstr ],
        ; As in recommended-client-protocols in dir-spec.txt